across the world

 Bank account reconciliation is a process of comparing bank statements with the cash book which businesses maintain internally.
 This process is quite crucial, yet a long and tedious one.
 Many entrepreneurs procrastinate this work for next day, which ultimately adds to the complexity of the entire accounting process.
 Nothing is impossible, and the bank account reconciliation process can be managed appropriately too.

 We have discussed with experts and asked them to share their contribution to this problem.
 So, below-mentioned are 10 valuable tips that can assist you in simplifying this process:

 1. Use cloud-based accounting software

 Founder of Body of Accounting

-With the use of cloud-based accounting software and direct access to bank and credit card accounts, transactions can be viewed daily.
+With the use of cloud-based accounting software, you get direct access to bank and credit card accounts.
+This allows you to view transactions daily.
 Take advantage of such real-time data by reviewing, matching, and categorizing transactions weekly.
 Waiting until the end of the month can leave you feeling overwhelmed, especially if you have multiple banks and credit card accounts.
 This overwhelmed feeling can make looking for an error a difficult task.

 2. Start from the scratch

 I own an accounting firm in Glendale, AZ, and complete bookkeeping and bank reconciliations for various clients during the month, along with our own bookkeeping.
 There are quite a few options for help with importing and sorting bank transactions within the various accounting software.

 The largest issue we find when taking over someone’s books is the initial set-up.
 The other issue we have is of locations where multiple categories of items can be purchased.
 We always recommend clearing prior rules created for bookkeeping and starting from scratch so that all rules are effective and are efficient for importing transactions correctly.